buildlet/BUILDLet.PowerShell.PackageMaker/README.md

    .\Build.ps1
    ```

 4. As the artifact of the sample package, the ISO image file "Sample.iso" is generated at "Destination" directory under "SamplePackage" directory. (e.g., "C:\Temp\SamplePackage\Destination\Sample.iso)
+Also, Release Notes as HTML file is generated in the same directory.

 License
 -------